Introducing Tin Whistle

 A tin-whistle played,

 – Padraic Colum

 ‘The classes are the highlight of my week.
 I tried other instruments but always gave up, never found one that I could enjoy as much as I do the tin whistle.
 So much of it is thanks to Harry, who is a brilliant, expert teacher, finding the perfect pace to develop and always encouraging the group.’

 – A. Boda

 A simple tube of metal with six finger-holes, the whistle has an expressive range that can encompass everything from the speed and excitement of dance music to the haunting and emotionally-charged expression of slow airs.
 Wooden and bird-bone whistles a thousand years old have been found in excavations of Viking Dublin, and today’s tin whistle is only the most recent in a long line of whistles in Ireland.

-Designed for absolute beginners, the New School’s Introducing Tin Whistle course teaches the basics of whistle-playing, covering such aspects as tonguing, vibrato and slurring, and including some ornamentation and variation.
+Designed for absolute beginners, Waltons New School of Music’s Introducing Tin Whistle course teaches the basics of whistle-playing, covering such aspects as tonguing, vibrato and slurring, and including some ornamentation and variation.
 Students will concentrate on slow airs, jigs and polkas, but other forms may be touched on as well.
 Also covered are some aspects of the history of the instrument and the music played on it.

-Students will need to have a standard ‘D’ tin whistle before the start of the course.
+Course participants will need to have tin whistles in the key of ‘D’ (available from Waltons or any good music shop) to bring to class and to practice with at home.
 We recommend the Waltons ‘Mellow D’ whistle, which has a wider bore than standard tin whistles, making it easier to play without overblowing.

 A video demonstration of some techniques covered in the course: